 Learning Korean in a classroom setting is the best way to get clear information on grammar structures.
 It will also give you a well-thought-out plan to follow for learning vocabulary.

 However, if you aren’t learning, practicing, or applying the Korean you learned in situations outside of the classroom, then your progress will be slower.
 Instead of just focusing on getting the minimal homework done, try actively watching Korean TV shows and movies, practice through apps or language exchanges, and use eBooks and Korean learning websites.

 If you have the chance, then traveling to Korea to attend language school is the absolute quickest way to learn Korean.

 4. How much of your time you are dedicating to learning Korean

-The more time you spend each day studying Korean, the quicker you can grow your fluency.
+The more hours you spend each day studying Korean, the quicker you can grow your fluency.
 Your time dedication is also connected to your general language learning ability and learning methods in use.
 So use these tools together if you want to measure how long it might take you to learn Korean at your desired level.